 Traversing Data with the Apply() Function in R

 To traverse the data, R uses the apply functions.
 The output of the apply() function depends on the data structure being traversed.

 The apply() function traverses either the rows or columns of a matrix, applies a function to each resulting vector, and returns a vector of summarized results

-The lapply() function can traverse a list, it applies a function to each element, and returns a list of the results.
-Sometimes it is possible to simplify the resulting list into a matrix or vector. lapply returns a list of the same length as X, each element of which is the result of applying FUN to the corresponding element of X.
+The lapply() function can traverse a list.
+It applies a function to each element and returns a list of the results.
+Sometimes, it is possible to simplify the resulting list into a matrix or vector. lapply returns a list of the same length as X, each element of which is the result of applying FUN to the corresponding element of X.

-R Apply() function use as below:
+Use the R apply() function as below:

 apply(X, MARGIN, FUN, ...)